e271828e/Flight.jl/docs/notes/design/framework_spec.md

-discrete children default to `K = 1` anyway, so this `rates` declaration is declaratory — their absolute rate arrives from the enclosing scope at deployment ([§11.7](#117-rate-scopes)); and [§15.5](#155-the-strapdown-imu-integrate-and-dump-across-the-tier-boundary)'s latch-back wire, where the integrals consume the sampler's published latch, joins `connections` as one more ordinary pair.
+discrete children default to `K = 1` anyway, so this `rates` declaration is declaratory — their absolute rate arrives from the enclosing scope at deployment ([§11.7](#117-rate-scopes)); and [§15.5](#155-the-strapdown-imu-integrate-and-dump-across-the-tier-boundary)'s latch-back wire, where the integrals consume the sampler's published latch, joins `child_connections` as one more ordinary pair.

 ### 11.7 Rate scopes